-Moreover many popular \sfod techniques utilize a self-supervised approach in a student-teacher (\st) framework.
+Moreover, many popular \sfod techniques utilize a self-supervised approach in a student-teacher (\st) framework.
 These methods bootstrap by training on pseudo-labels generated by a source-pretrained model ~\cite{li2022source, xiong2021source,li2021free, chu2023adversarial, vs2022mixture}.
-However, if the source data is biased, or the domain shift between source and target domains is significant, there is noise in the pseudo-labels, which impacts the training of a student model \cite{deng2021unbiased}.
-Since the pseudo-label error is significant, the, Exponential Moving Average (\ema) step, which updates the teacher model from the student model's weight, ends up corrupting the teacher model as well leading to a mode collapse~\cite{ali2024cftsgancontinualfewshotteacher}.
-This phenomenon of progressive degradation, especially in source-free setting where source data is not available during adaptation, is visually evident in Figure~\ref{fig:degradation-label}, where traditional Mean Teacher frameworks and SF-Student-Teacher frameworks suffer from declining detection quality over time, while our method remains robust over the epochs.
+However, if the source data is biased or the domain shift between source and target domains is significant, there is noise in the pseudo-labels, which impacts the training of a student model \cite{deng2021unbiased}.
+Since the pseudo-label error is significant, the Exponential Moving Average (\ema) step, which updates the teacher model from the student model's weight, ends up corrupting the teacher model as well, leading to an exploding grading and model collapses~\cite{ali2024cftsgancontinualfewshotteacher}.
+This phenomenon of progressive degradation, especially in source-free settings where source data is not available during adaptation, is visually evident in Figure~\ref{fig:degradation-label}, where traditional Mean Teacher frameworks and SF-Student-Teacher frameworks suffer from declining detection quality over time, while our method remains robust over the epochs.